ggandor/leap.nvim/README.md

 `lua require('leap').add_default_mappings()` (init.vim)

+This will override `s`, `S`, `gs` in all modes, plus `x` and `X` in Visual and Operator-pending mode.
 Note that the above function will check for conflicts with any custom mappings created by you or other plugins, and will _not_ overwrite them, unless explicitly told so (called with a `true` argument).

 ### Lazy loading